mahollands/IFMR_DWDs/README.md

 all available options.
 * Mi_from_Mf.py: Given a white dwarf mass and it's uncertainty, calculate the initial mass and pre-WD lifetime and their uncertainties.
 Uses a Bayesian approach and takes into account uncertainty in the IFMR itself.
 Use with -h or --help to see all available options.
+* data/DWDs_Teffs_loggs.pkl: A pickled dictionary for each of the 72 fitted DWDs in our sample.
+The keys are the obversation/system names.
+The values are an array of Teff/logg pairs, their covariance matrix, and pre-computed data to convert Teffs/loggs to masses and cooling ages (in particular the Jacobians to convert uncertainties), using data from Bedard et al. (2020).
+Note that WDJ1336-1620AB appears three times as "runA", "runD", and "runAD" for an averaged measurement.
+If you have your own observations, you can create your own pickled dictionary file, or provide the information directly to the routines/classes in DWDs.py.

 ## Installation
 Simply clone this repository to get all available scripts and data.